 - When you have asked to receive other forms of marketing communication about us.

 Where we are relying on consent to process your personal data, we will only process your personal data for the purpose that you have given us consent for.

 Who do we share your personal data with?

 Except where we use third party services to collect information, when you are asked for personal data by us, you are sharing that information with us alone, unless we specifically state otherwise below.
 We may also provide your personal data to third parties who may process your data as part of the services they carry out on our behalf.
 In order to provide you with the services that you have requested from us, the following third parties may also need to process your personal data:

-- any statutory, governmental or regulatory body that requests the personal data and that we are obliged (by law or by regulation) to provide
+- Any statutory, governmental or regulatory body that requests personal data and that we are obliged (by law or by regulation) to provide.

 How do we protect your personal data?

 We will always do our best to keep your personal data secure.
 Steps we take in order to do this include the use of technical controls (such as encryption and network protection), limiting the number of people working for us who have access to your data and ensuring that they are trained in protecting your personal data.

 Where we use external suppliers to process your personal data, we put contracts in place to make sure that they treat it as carefully as we would and use it only in accordance with the instructions that we give to them.
 Where these suppliers operate outside of the European Economic Area (EEA) we will make sure that the levels of protection provided are at least equal to those required by UK law.

 We will only retain your personal data for as long as we need to keep it.
 In considering how long to retain your data we will always take into account factors such as any ongoing obligations we have to you, the nature of our relationship with you, legal requirements (e.g. in relation to HMRC statutory retention periods) and contractual requirements.
 We will not keep your data indefinitely and will always dispose of it carefully when it is no longer necessary for us to retain it.